 Understanding Conversation Around Technology Use in Casual-Social Settings

 October 2013–September 2017

 My PhD was funded by EPSRC through the Horizon Centre for Doctoral Training and Horizon Digital Economy Research Institute.
 I was based in the Mixed Reality Lab at the School of Computer Science at the University of Nottingham and supervised by Dr Joel E Fischer (Computer Science) and Prof. Sarah Sharples (Faculty of Engineering).

 My thesis adopted a multidisciplinary ethnographic approach informed by ethnomethodology.
 I focused on the everyday use of devices such as smartphones and smart speakers within groups of friends and family while they are socialising, demonstrating the ways in which devices are used in everyday life.

-A copy of my thesis is on the University of Nottingham website.
+A copy of my thesis is on available from my publications list.